 Take a moment and really surface what they are.
 The reason you want to do this is because your thoughts are causing you to either feel determined or defeated.
-Most important of all, thoughts that you think on repeat can become beliefs and once that happens you start looking at the world through the lens of those beliefs.
-You want to make sure they are ones that serve you.
+Most importantly, thoughts that you think on repeat become beliefs, and we all look at the world through the lens of our beliefs.
+We see what we look for.
+Let’s choose thoughts and beliefs that serve us.

-When you spend time thinking about what you’ve already lost or what you might lose soon, you will feel frustrated.
-If your mind endlessly recycles the question, “How long will it be like this?” you will feel anxious.
+When you spend time thinking about what you’ve already lost or what you might lose soon, you’ll feel frustrated.
+If your mind endlessly recycles the question, “How long will it be like this?” you’ll feel anxious.
 This is normal.
 Those kinds of thoughts always lead to those kinds of feelings.
 The problem is these thoughts hold you back and will not lead to the results you want.

-How you feel drives the actions you take.
-Right now you want to feel confident and courageous.
+How you feel drives the actions, you take.
+Right now, you want to feel confident and clear.

-Yes, right now as a business owner you want to be taking action – but not with feelings of frustration and worry.
+Yes, right now, as a business owner, you want to be taking action – but not with feelings of frustration and worry.
 Emotions like those hijack the executive function of your brain and limit its ability to see and create the future.
-Anything that you accomplish from this place will be a fraction of what you can achieve when you are full of purpose, clarity, and determination.
+What you accomplish from that place will be a fraction of what you can achieve when you are full of purpose, clarity, and determination.

-After the 2008 financial crises, many businesses struggled to survive.
+After the 2008 financial crisis, many businesses struggled to survive.

 You are an entrepreneur.
 You create solutions and add value to the world.